SrijanCoinDCX/SrijanCoinDCX/README.md

 <img align="right" height="300" alt="My Octocat" src="https://ouch-cdn2.icons8.com/_2uDJ10-ae2PpZyzobx2YJpqI5v-4c7IOzqWa9paqMQ/rs:fit:1368:912/czM6Ly9pY29uczgu/b3VjaC1wcm9kLmFz/c2V0cy9zdmcvMzAx/L2Y1ZWI5ZGEwLTM3/ZWMtNDUxYy1iODNl/LTVjMzc1NGU5NjQx/NC5zdmc.png" />

+### Brife Info About me!!
 <p>
-I'm a Software Developer and ML & AI enthusiast pursuing a Bachelor's degree in Computer Science Engineering and am interested in a variety of technologies and topics.
+So, I'm a Software Developer and ML & AI enthusiast pursuing a Bachelor's degree in Computer Science Engineering and am interested in a variety of technologies and topics.
 I enjoy learning about new technology and applying them to real-world situations.
 </p>
 <p>
 Aside from that, I enjoy blogging, mentoring newcomers, and building something from what I've learned.
 Bullet journaling has recently sparked my interest.
 I'm a big productivity and minimalism freak, and I'm constantly reading up on or trying out productivity hacks in an attempt to live a more balanced and thoughtful life.
 If you have any questions about technology, I'm pleased to assist you.